-Zelzate is one of the villages closed in the industrial port of Gent, home to the second largest laminated steel mill in Europe, owned by Arcelor Mittal, the world’s leading steel producer.
+Zelzate is one of the villages closed in the industrial port of Gent, home to the second largest laminated steel mill in Europe, owned by Arcelor Mittal.
 This giant factory is the flame retardant of CO2, as well as fine dust, or particular matter (PM) responsible for health problems among young people.
-All this is due to a system of “emission falsity” aimed at harnessing the international emissions trading mechanism and maximizing profits.
+All this is due to a system of “emission falsity” aimed at harnessing the international emissions trading mechanism and maximizing profits

 It is still unclear what happened to the European funds allocated for post-conflict reconstruction of Kosovo.
-It is the funds that the European Commission gave to UNMIK, the special UN mission that politically and economically administered Kosovo from 2000 to 2008 until the transfer of powers to the new local government that declared independence from Serbia.
-This is a story where no one takes responsibility but where, on the other hand, the UN and the EU continue to laugh behind a rubber wall.
+It is the funds that the European Commission gave to UNMIK, the special UN mission that politically and economically administered Kosovo from 2000 to 2008 until the independence from Serbia.
+This is a story where no one takes responsibility but where, on the other hand, the UN and the EU continue to laugh behind a rubber wall

 Food piracy continues to hit the tricolor delights with great damage to our industry.
 It is therefore hoped that a uniform control system will be overseen by the European Commission, even if it is not welcomed by many countries which, as inspectors, often close their eyes to defend their industry.
-A new EU proposal against “fakes” is, however, upon us: those who continue to counterfeit trademarks in the EU will be punished with criminal penalties until detained.
+A new EU proposal against “fakes” is, however, upon us

 It is the privatization of water to be now in the EU viewfinder.
-This happened especially in Greece where attempts have been made to leverage the precarious economic situation that the country is experiencing to impose the liberalization of municipal water services in exchange for the anti-crisis aid package.
+This happened especially in Greece where attempts have been made to leverage the precarious economic situation to impose the liberalization of municipal water services in exchange for the anti-crisis aid package.
 Yet the same Community legislation on services sanctions the principle of non-interference in national water management modes.
-Italy still resists, as long as it does not have to ask for EU aid.
+Italy still resists

 In Africa grow crops for energy purposes.
 Felisa, the Belgian start-up, is the first to invest in Africa in the production of biodiesel from palma oil.
-But all this involves also other Western investors and it increasingly takes on the forms of a new colonization.
-However it goes, as always, at the expense of local people, who risk their exclusion from their lands.
+But all this involves also other Western investors and it increasingly takes on the form of a new colonization.
 How to take advantage of the promising growth of agro-energy while protecting the interests of local communities?